curvegrid/go-ethereum-wiki/Frontier-Console.md

     $ ethereum -logfile /tmp/eth.log -loglevel 5 console

 It's also possible to pass files to the JavaScript intepreter.
-Load and execute any number of files by giving files as arguments to the `console` subcommand:
+Load and execute any number of files by giving files as arguments to the `js` subcommand:

-    $ ethereum console script1.js script2.js
+    $ ethereum js script1.js script2.js

 ## Caveat